Lord Kelvin: Later life and death

-Kelvin's funeral was to be held on 23 December 1907.
-The coffin was taken from St Pancras by hearse to Westminster Abbey, where it rested overnight in St Faith's Chapel.
-The following day the Abbey was crowded for the funeral, including representatives from the University of Glasgow and the University of Cambridge, along with representatives from France, Italy, Germany, Austria-Hungary, Russia, the United States, Canada, Australia, Japan, and Monaco.
+Kelvin's funeral was on 23 December 1907.
+The Abbey was crowded, including representatives from the University of Glasgow and the University of Cambridge, along with representatives from France, Italy, Germany, Austria-Hungary, Russia, the United States, Canada, Australia, Japan and Monaco.
 Kelvin's grave is in the nave, near the choir screen, and close to the graves of Isaac Newton, John Herschel, and Charles Darwin.
-The pall-bearers included Darwin's son, Sir George Darwin.
+Darwin's son, Sir George Darwin, was one of the pall-bearers.

-Back in Scotland the University of Glasgow held a memorial service for Kelvin in the Bute Hall.
+The University of Glasgow held a memorial service for Kelvin in the Bute Hall.
 Kelvin had been a member of the Scottish Episcopal Church, attached to St Columba's Episcopal Church in Largs, and when in Glasgow to St Mary's Episcopal Church (now, St Mary's Cathedral, Glasgow).
 At the same time as the funeral in Westminster Abbey, a service was held in St Columba's Episcopal Church, Largs, attended by a large congregation including burgh dignitaries.

-William Thomson is also memorialised on the Thomson family grave in Glasgow Necropolis.
-The family grave has a second modern memorial to William alongside, erected by the Royal Philosophical Society of Glasgow; a society of which he was president in the periods 1856–1858 and 1874–1877.
+Lord Kelvin is memorialised on the Thomson family grave in Glasgow Necropolis.
+The family grave has a second modern memorial, erected by the Royal Philosophical Society of Glasgow, a society of which he was president in the periods 1856–58 and 1874–77.